CSU-ITCapstone-Fall-23/OnTheGo/README.md

 # Authors
 - Terence Jones
 - Kiana Salter
-Acknowledgments
+- Acknowledgments
--Our Suggestion webpage API is limited to 10 requests per day.
+- Our Suggestion webpage API is limited to 10 requests per day.
 Therefore, you can run the Suggestion webpage only 4-5 times daily.
--Special thanks to all contributors and testers who have helped shape and improve this application.
+- Special thanks to all contributors and testers who have helped shape and improve this application.
--Gratitude to open-source projects and libraries that made this app possible.
+- Gratitude to open-source projects and libraries that made this app possible.
--For more information or assistance, please contact the development team at OnTheGo Support.
+- For more information or assistance, please contact the development team at OnTheGo Support.